ros-navigation/docs.nav2.org/setup_guides/index.rst

 To guide you through the first-time setup of your robot, we will be tackling the following topics:

-- Introduce TF2 and setup your robot URDF or SDF
+- Introduce TF2 and setup your robot URDF & SDF

 - Setup sensor sources for robot odometry
 - Setup sensor sources for perception
 - Configure round or arbitrary shaped footprints for your robot